 “It’s just another focused person simply investing in that relationship with a young person,” she explained.
 “It’s a listening ear, another caring, supporting adult in their lives, which improves self-confidence, and their goals for the future seem to be bigger and more creative.
 It’s pretty cool to watch.”

-Though it is not affiliated with Big Brothers Big Sisters, Mountain Mentors is based on the same programming as the nonprofit organization, necessitating that volunteers be from with the community, and mentees be from enrolled in the local school system.
+Though it is not affiliated with Big Brothers Big Sisters, Mountain Mentors is based on the same programming as the nonprofit organization, necessitating that volunteers be from within the community, and mentees be enrolled in the local school system.
 The mission is one in the same as well: To help individuals lead healthy and positive lifestyles.

 Funding for the agency comes mostly from state-level grants, about 90 percent, so it essentially functions as a nonprofit, with the other 10 coming from Summit County Government.
 The Summit Foundation also recently kicked $46,000 to Mountain Mentors during its fall grant cycle, to help with paying its four staff members’ salaries.

 All other money goes toward events in which mentors and mentees can participate, or for individual activities for these pairs.
 From a separate donations account, students can also spend a $200 allotment considered an annual scholarship on extracurricular costs such as paying for a sport or club at their school.

 In an ideal world, Mountain Mentors would gain the 65 mentors it needs to reach fully meeting the need on its waiting list in this January mentor drive, but is more realistic in its aspirations and would be ecstatic to match between 10 and 15 new mentee-mentor pairs.